zowe/docs-site/docs/troubleshoot/upgrade-zowe-no-downtime.md

 ### Verifying the new connection

-Use the following checks to verify the Zowe is running correctly with the new configuration:
+Use the following checks to verify Zowe is running correctly with the new configuration:

 - Verify that Discovery Services contain all of the registered services from both instances.
 - Check that the API Gateway home page shows the number of instances running simultaneously.